zuedev/the-lost-library/The Archives/D&D 5E Player Primer/source/rules.md

 Getting a critical success on initiative rolls grants an additional action on your first turn.

-### Lucky Feat Fix

-You must declare the use of the Lucky feat before you roll and it grants advantage.

 ### Modified Help Action

 - Characters must be proficient in activities they wish to help another character with.